-Knowing what makes your organization tick and operating from its core values helps you define and attract team members with complimentary talents who will get on board and back up your message.
+You do, of course.
+Knowing what makes your organization tick, and operating from those core values, helps you define and key players with complimentary talents who will get on board and back up your message.
 It also helps you focus on creative methods for telling your story through your team members in meaningful ways.

 Employees who know clearly what’s expected of them and are empowered through common mission are a brand’s best advocates.
-Businesses that keep a finger on the pulse of its employees and the messages being transmitted to the public are better equipped to mitigate small disappointments, and have greater opportunities for growing reputation and keeping a fan base that’s loyal over time.
+Businesses that keep a finger on the pulse of its employees and the messages being transmitted to the public are better equipped to mitigate small disappointments and have greater opportunities for growing their reputation and keeping its fan base loyal over time.